ono-max/vscode-ruby-interpreter-locator/README.md

 * [Eskibear/node-jdk-utils](https://github.com/Eskibear/node-jdk-utils)

 # TODO
-* Write a test for chrubyLocator
 * Create API
-* Write a test for rvmLocator
 * Write a test for envVariablesLocator
 * Write a test for PathsReducer
 * Write a test for sorting logic